MM4DBER/auxiliary-variables/README.md

 ## What is included in this video tutorial?

 > This tutorial covers the interpretation of the results of a mixture model with auxiliary variables.
-Specifically, an LCA model is specified with relations to covariate and distal outcomes in two examples.
+Specifically, an LCA model is specified with relations to covariate and distal outcomes in three examples.
 Auxiliary variable integration is specified using the 3-step ML auxiliary variable procedure using the `MplusAutomation` package (Hallquist & Wiley, 2018; Vermunt, 2010; Asparouhov & Muthén, 2014).
 In addition to running the models this tutorial covers plotting the results of distal outcome means and covariate relations in the context of moderation (see example; Nylund-Gibson et al., 2022).

-\newpage

 - - -